Dynatrace/dynatrace-operator/doc/otel.md

-# How to setup OTel
+# How to setup OpenTelementry

-Currently only the webhook is instrumented using OTel.
+Currently only the webhook is instrumented using OpenTelementry.
 To connect the webhook to a tenant do the following steps:

 ## Create an access token with the following scopes